jlbaez/ha-pseg/addons/psegli-automation/README.md

 ## Integration Usage

-The PSEG Long Island integration will automatically use this addon when available.
+The PSEG integration will automatically use this addon when available.
 No additional configuration needed.

 ## Troubleshooting